REPRODUCTION -1

 TESTES

-– That hormone is responsible for secondary sexual characteristic
+– That hormone is responsible for secondary sexual characteristics.

-Testes are attached to a coiled structure “epididymis” which is temporal storage organ for sperms
+Testes are attached to a coiled structure called epididymis which is a temporary storage organ for sperms.

 SEMINAL VESICLES

-Seminal vesicles stores sperms until nourishment takes place.
+Seminal vesicles store sperms until nourishment takes place.
 They are located just below the urinary bladder.

 PROSTATE GLANDS